p2424630/Propositional-Calculus-Application/README.md

 1. Have python installed (recommended miniconda)
 2. Run `pip install -e PCA_DIRECTORY`
-3. Navigate to folder and run `uvicorn pcacontroller:app` to start the API server.
+3. Navigate to `PCA_DIRECTORY` and run `uvicorn pcacontroller:app` to start the API server.
 Use `--port PORT` to specify the port and `--reload` to have automatic reload of server on file change.

 ***